 The proportion of rice pests in GAPs’ diets differed between farm types and among crop stages but was not associated with the percent forest cover surrounding the farms or the relative abundance of rice herbivores in the field (Table 1).
 Overall, GAPs in conventional farms consumed a higher proportion of rice pests in their diet compared with those in organic farms (Table 2).
 There may be two explanations for this: 1) Organic farming may promote arthropod diversity and therefore distract predators from feeding on target pests (Bengtsson et al., 2005; Birkhofer et al., 2008b; Lichtenberg et al., 2017).
 2) Pest densities may be higher in conventional farms (Porcel et al., 2018), thus leading to higher predator-prey encounter rates and pest consumption by GAPs.
 Regardless of the potential mechanisms, our results highlight the important but overlooked biocontrol value of GAPs in conventional farming systems.

-Besides farming practices, the crop stage also affected pest consumption.
+Besides farming practices, crop stage also affected pest consumption.
 Overall, pest consumption by GAPs increased from early (tillering) to late (ripening) stages (Fig. 2, Table 3), consistent with previous studies where predators consumed more pests in the late crop season (Roubinet et al., 2017; Hsu et al., 2021).
 The underlying mechanisms in our study may be summarized as follows: low pest density at the early crop stage led to low pest consumption by GAPs; however, pest populations increased with rice development and eventually predominated, leading to high pest consumption by GAPs at the flowering and ripening stages (Fig. 2 and 3).
 These findings indicate a higher biocontrol value of predators during the middle and late crop seasons, when the crop production is most vulnerable to pest damage.
 Therefore, farming practitioners may want to avoid practices that harm predators (e.g., chemical applications) during this period to maintain healthy predator populations and associated ecosystem services.

 While habitat structure (e.g., surrounding vegetation) critically affects predator abundance and diversity (Altieri and Letourneau, 1982; Altieri, 1999; Diehl et al., 2013; Lichtenberg et al., 2017), its effect on the diet composition of predators remains unclear.
 Complex surrounding vegetation has been suggested to promote predator abundance and diversity (Langellotto and Denno, 2004; Diehl et al., 2013), but such higher complexity did not affect predators’ diet composition in our study (Table 1).
 This might be because the prey species in our study system were mostly associated with rice plants but not the surrounding vegetation, consistent with a meta-analysis where habitat complexity had no effect on crop herbivore densities (Langellotto and Denno, 2004).
 Nevertheless, increasing vegetation complexity remains an important topic because it could benefit pest control by enhancing predator density and diversity.